pop-os/docs/src/manage-apps/manage-repos-repoman.md

 ![Extra Sources](/images/manage-repos/extra-sources.png)

->**Note:** While this page is generally used to add sources for 3rd-party Debian repositories, sources with a URI containing `http://apt.pop-os.org` are critical to Pop!\_OS's desktop functionality and should not be removed.
+>**Note:** While this page is generally used to add sources for 3rd-party apt repositories, most sources with a URI containing `http://apt.pop-os.org` are critical to Pop!\_OS's desktop functionality and should not be removed.
+[See this page](https://apt-origin.pop-os.org/) for more information about Pop!\_OS's apt sources.

-### Adding a Debian Repository
+### Adding an apt Repository

 Click the `+` button.